 - Designed for flat surfaces and is not recommended for rough and uneven terrain

-On the other hand, what are the Benefits of a Mountain Bike
+What are the Benefits of a Mountain Bike?

 - For those off road adventures

 - Durable frame designed to absorb the shock of uneven terrain for a comfortable ride.

 “Buy cheap and buy twice” is a common saying.
 Cheap bikes are more likely to break easily because they use cheaper parts.
 They are normally much heavier.
 However, it’s recommended that you spend as much as you can.